-There may indeed be cases where working on the inside is the best approach, such as if you have a lot of detailed technical contributions you want to make, or if there are other factors that change the calculations considerably.
+There may indeed be cases where working on the inside is the best approach, such as if you have a lot of detailed technical contributions you want to make, if you want to learn from an established group of professionals before striking out on your own, or if there are other factors that change the calculations considerably.

 A long time ago I read a biography of Ralph Nader.
 It mentioned an episode in which Nader met a young man who was planning to reform a corporation from the inside by working for it.
 Nader encouraged him to lobby from the outside instead, which the man did.